House conservatives block GOP bills, voice frustration in response to last week’s debt ceiling vote

 What led the conservatives to revolt Tuesday is not fully clear — they outlined a list of grievances over McCarthy’s leadership in handling the debt ceiling package.
 The House approved the package in an overwhelming bipartisan vote last week, despite objections from the conservatives, sending it to the Senate where it also passed with an overwhelming vote.
 Biden signed it into law on Saturday.

-Rep. Dan Bishop, R-N.C., said the group was now demanding that McCarthy meet with them to hash out an agreement for how the House would operate in the future.
+Rep. Dan Bishop, R-N.C., said the group was now demanding that McCarthy meet with them to hash out an agreement for how the House would operate.

 “We had an agreement that had been forged by all of us together, and it was utterly jettisoned unilaterally by the speaker,” Bishop said.
 “And there’s been nothing so far to address the consequences of that.”

-Asked if it’s about the debt ceiling, Rep. Ralph Norman, R-S.C., said, “It’s about a lot of things.”
+Asked if the protest was about the debt ceiling vote, Rep. Ralph Norman, R-S.C., said, “It’s about a lot of things.”
 Norman said the group is seeking “what we insisted in January: truthfulness, sincere cuts and putting economic security on the floor.”

+Republicans had scheduled a mid-afternoon vote on legislation that would prohibit the use of federal funds to regulate gas stoves as a hazardous product.
+But efforts to proceed to that matter stalled unexpectedly when the rule setting terms for debate was brought up for a vote.
+GOP leadership kept the vote open for an extended period as Majority Leader Steve Scalise, R-La., listened to concerns in the back of the chamber from some of his animated GOP colleagues.

+Eventually, GOP leadership acknowledged the obvious and it was announced that the procedural vote had failed with 220 lawmakers opposing it and 206 in support.
+After hours of discussions in McCarthy’s office, it was announced that no other votes were to occur Tuesday.

 It took McCarthy 14 failed votes in January to become speaker amid objections from the conservative flank — a spectacle unseen in modern times.
 He finally seized the gavel on the 15th try after making a number of concessions to the Freedom Caucus and other members.